Deevad/deevad-krita-brushpresets/README.md

 ##Installation

-To install them,  unzip, and paste the three resulting folder ( brushes / paintoppreset and patterns  ) into your Krita user preference directory ( exemple on linux )
+To install them,  unzip, and paste the three resulting folder ( brushes / paintoppreset and patterns  ) into your Krita user preference directory ( example on linux )
 You can also open your preference directory inside Krita : Edit > Ressources > Open Resources Folder , don't forget to restart Krita after